Can a humble city pigeon become a trusted peacemaker and lift our spirits in ways we never imagined?

 Setting realistic goals

-For the first year, aim for one or two main goals.
-These could be the number of events, how many birds to socialize, or how happy people are.
-Start with just a few birds to learn before growing your flock.
+In your first year, aim for one or two main goals.
+These might include the number of outreach events you plan to attend, how many birds you want to socialize, or how you will measure community feedback.
+Start with just a few birds so you can learn proper care and management before expanding your flock.

 Basic setup for breeding success

-Build lofts with good air flow and safety from predators.
-Add nesting boxes, strong perches, and a clean floor.
-Aim for 4–6 square feet per bird in public areas.
+Build lofts with good ventilation and protection from predators.
+Include nesting boxes, sturdy perches, and easy-to-clean flooring.
+Plan for about 4–6 square feet per bird in shared or public-facing spaces.

 Ethical practices and community responsibility

-Keep birds and people safe with biosecurity.
-Quarantine new birds, keep vaccinations up to date, and clean shared items.
-Be clear about where birds go to prevent them from flying away.
+Maintain strong biosecurity practices to protect both birds and people.
+Quarantine new birds, keep vaccinations up to date, and regularly clean shared equipment.
+Always transport and house birds securely to prevent accidental escapes.

 Quick starter checklist